 Should I Pay Off My Solar System Early?
-Here’s What to Consider
+(2025 Edition)

-Reviewing your solar loan terms doesn’t have to be overwhelming.
-Many California homeowners are asking whether early payoff makes sense—and the answer depends on your goals, rate, and timeline.
+Reviewing your solar loan doesn’t have to be a headache.
+But if you’re wondering whether early payoff makes sense, the answer depends on your interest rate, your goals—and the market realities of late 2025.

 “We’ve got three years left on our solar loan.
 Should we just pay it off?”

-If you financed your solar system with a loan, paying it off early usually means making a lump sum payment ahead of schedule.
-This is different from:
+If you financed your system with a solar loan, “early payoff” means making a lump-sum payment ahead of schedule.
+This doesn’t apply to:

 Cash purchases (you already own it)